 Epidemiologists usually work in a public health or research organization either in the public or private sector.
 If you are an applied epidemiologist that works for state and local governments, you will be working on addressing public health problems directly.

-To become an epidemiologist, you will need to earn your MPH degree.
+To become an epidemiologist, you will need to earn your MPH with Epidemiology concentration degree.
 Most epidemiologists will specialize in one or more of these areas:

 - Infectious diseases